r-daytonoxland/UNISALLSKY_OH_TEMP_MAP/README.md

 # To produce a keogram from a folder or some of a folder (as above)
 timestamps, keogram = get_keogram(Channel5files, Channel6files, len(Channel5files))
 ```

+## Limitations

+The calibration of the Airglow camera (true darks, flat fields) is not done so temperature estimates are not accurate - when compared with the 'true' value from the SilverBullet, NIPR and Aura cameras, this code gave 100K higher temperatures.
+However, it gives a picture of temperature _variations_ which can be useful to detect e.g. pressure waves which will be visible in the keograms.

 ## References and links